top of page

 3. Audio Software - Audacity (preferred), access to other DAWs (Fl Studio, etc.)

-4. Booth/space treatment - Dedicated room/home studio, Floor rug with insulation, thick curtains (3 layers both windows), sound panels, moderate treatment - booth config (closet w treatment, perfect placement for booth, equipped with monitor, Audimute Vinyl Sheet, thick noise isolation panels, and regular foam sound dampening panels) - huge bass traps (ceiling/floor), in booth
+4. Booth/space treatment - Dedicated room/home studio, Floor rug with insulation, thick curtains (2 layers both windows), Indow Noise Blocking Inserts, moderate treatment to room - Booth from CompleteISOBooth with monitor, Audimute Vinyl Sheet, thick noise isolation panels, and regular foam sound dampening panels) - huge bass traps (ceiling/floor), in booth

 5. Remote connecting programs - Source Connect, ipDTL, ISDN, Zoom - FTP and Dropbox for file transfer